Graduate Programs

 1. Implement the highest level of advanced practice through a personal philosophy that includes professional values, lifelong learning, advocacy, and mentorship to optimize population health interventions and outcomes.

-The Department of Nursing offers The Doctor of Nursing Practice (DNP) degree programs which has two options: Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) and Adult Gerontology Clinical Nurse Specialist (CNS).
-Students in the two-degree programs take many of the same courses but focus their course assignments, competency development and clinical hours on the role of choice.
+The Department of Nursing offers the Post-Masters Doctor of Nursing Practice (DNP) degree programs which has two options: Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) and Adult Gerontology Clinical Nurse Specialist (CNS).

 The DNP program is designed to meet health care workforce needs and to provide education at the highest level of clinical nursing practice

-The program requirements are consistent with the Practice Doctorate competencies published by the National Organization of Nurse Practitioner Faculties and the National Association of Clinical Nurse Specialists.
+The MS and Post-masters MS Certificate program requirements are consistent with the Advanced Practice MS competencies published by the National Organization of Nurse Practitioner Faculties and the National Association of Clinical Nurse Specialists.

-• Official baccalaureate transcript(s) documenting a cumulative grade point average of 3.0 on a 4.0-point scale.
+• Official baccalaureate and master's degree transcript(s) documenting a cumulative grade point average of 3.0 on a 4.0-point scale.

 • Two recommendation letters supporting the applicant’s potential for completing graduate studies; one must be from a current nursing supervisor or recent professor who can address the applicant’s clinical performance and ability to succeed in graduate study